7.3.64. table_remove#

 table_remove removes a table and its columns.
 If there are one or more indexes against key of the table and its columns, they are also removed.

-New in version 6.0.1: You can also remove tables and columns that reference the target table by using dependent parameter.
+Added in version 6.0.1: You can also remove tables and columns that reference the target table by using dependent parameter.

 7.3.64.2.
 Syntax#